cea-hpc/modules/doc/source/design/control-mode-behaviors.rst

-- The *set-on-unload* behavior is only useful for modulefile commands which unset value on load mode, as commands that set value on load mode mainly need to unset the value set
+- The *set-on-unload* behavior is only useful for modulefile commands which unset value on load mode, as commands that set value on load mode mainly need to unset the value set.

+- Default unload behavior of ``module unuse``, ``unsetenv`` and ``remove-path`` commands can also be set as an option in their argument list.
+Helps to dynamically choose the behavior to apply, which could be the default behavior.

 Load behavior
 -------------